What You Need to Know

 You may be asked not to have any milk or milk products for a short time to see if your symptoms get better.

-You may also have some tests to check for lactose intolerance.
+Some tests can help your doctor check for lactose intolerance.
 These may include:

-Hydrogen breath test.
-You will drink a liquid that has a lot of lactose.
+- Hydrogen breath test.
+You will drink a liquid containing a lot of lactose.
 Your breath will be checked several times.
 High levels of hydrogen in your breath may mean you are lactose intolerant.

 How is lactose intolerance treated?